-We also focus on managing cybersecurity risk through a program that includes information security training, systems testing, testing and audit of our IT controls, and alignment of our program with the National Institute of Technology Cybersecurity Framework.
+We also focus on managing cybersecurity risk through a program that includes information security training, systems testing, testing and audit of our IT controls, and alignment of our program with the National Institute of Standards and Technology Cybersecurity Framework.
 Learn more about how we manage cybersecurity risk.

-We maintain and regularly update other company policies that guide our business, inform our employees, and help manage our identified risks, including the following:
+We maintain and regularly update other company policies that guide our business, inform our employees and help manage our identified risks, including the following:

 We focus on environmental stewardship because our long-term success depends on a healthy, sustainable supply of trees — and it's the right thing to do.
 We also depend on strong relationships with our communities because their support and success allow us to continue operating.
 Perhaps most of all, we depend on a constant flow of diverse and talented people who are excited to join our team and build a rewarding career at our company.

 To determine what is important to include in our sustainability strategy and reporting, we consider the relevance of the topics to our company and how those topics affect our ability to create value.
-For example, where we operate, what we make, and who we hire are topics relevant to our company.
+For example, where we operate, what we make and who we hire are topics relevant to our company.
 How we practice sustainable forest management, attract investors and employees, and make and sell our products affect our ability to create value.
 We solicit feedback from stakeholders throughout the year and review our assessment annually to ensure the identified topics are still relevant, significant and aligned with our companywide enterprise risk assessment.